By Emily Muhoberac, COO, Sapper Consulting

 1. Comprehensive Healthcare Plans

 The global impact of COVID-19—and the repercussions of widespread layoffs—means people value healthcare plans in a way they never have before.
 The topic of health care is pertinent for many families, and it will likely be an even bigger priority in future employment decisions.
-Employer-provided health care can go a long way in helping team members feel secure, stable, and cared for.
+Health Insurance for Employees can go a long way in helping team members feel secure, stable, and cared for.

 COVID-19 taught the world that it’s truly better to be prepared for the worse than caught off guard.
 Take that to heart when it comes to the healthcare plans you offer employees.
 In terms of network, go broad rather than narrow.
 Find plans that include concierge doctors and services.
 Prospective employees will be looking for employer-covered plans that will never put them in the position of making hard decisions to get care they can’t afford.